Safety is Our Highest Priority

 Facility Age Guidelines at the Y

-These guidelines are based on Washington’s Safe Start guidelines, state and local regulations, and best practices for similar industries across the country.
+These guidelines are based on local, state, and federal regulations plus best practices for similar industries across the country.
 Our leadership team reviews these guidelines twice a month to ensure they are up to date with the latest COVID-19 safety protocols, including temporary closures to some areas of the facility.
 Learn more >

 - At least 18 years old,

 - On the same membership as the child or teen they are supervising, and

 - Living in the same household as the child or teen they are supervising.

 If the Supervising Adult is not the parent of the child or teen they’re supervising, a parent or guardian must be listed on the membership too.

 In this policy, "supervising" means that the Supervising Adult maintains constant visual and auditory oversight of the child or teen at all times.

 A Supervising Adult must remain in the same area of the facility as the child or teen unless the child or teen is checked into a class or program instructed by Y staff.
 This guideline includes our lobby space.
 For example, a child who is not checked into a class or program cannot wait in the lobby while their Supervising Adult finds parking.

 There must be a waiver on file signed by an authorized individual for all members, participants, and guests before access to the facility is granted.
 Members, participants, and guests under 18 must have a waiver on file signed by a parent or legal guardian.
 Learn more about waivers >